 Post-Nuptial Agreements / Property Settlement Agreements

-A PA post-nuptial agreement is a document that is signed by both spouses (and sometimes their attorneys) which contains all the provisions for how the marital property is going to be divided.
+A post-nuptial agreement, also known as a Property Settlement Agreement, is a document that is signed by both spouses (and sometimes their attorneys) which contains all the provisions for how the marital property is going to be divided.
 For instance, terms regarding alimony, the division of retirement assets, what happens with the house, and even how the debt is divided are clearly stated in a post-nuptial agreement.
 It is a rare instance where a post-nuptial agreement is not necessary in divorce.
 Surely there are terms and conditions that you want to make sure are enforceable and your soon-to-be ex must abide by.
 You should ensure that the language of your agreement is strong enough to protect your rights, and that all unforeseen events are properly planned for.
-Before your divorced is finalized, contact me to talk about your post-nuptial agreement needs.
+Before your divorce is finalized, contact me to talk about your post-nuptial agreement needs.